Nail the Interview

 Work Portfolio

-If you are applying for a vacancy in a creative field such as architecture, fashion, marketing, and more, create a work portfolio.
-It ensures you put your best foot forward by showcasing your skills.
-It also sets you apart from the rest of the candidates.
+If you are applying for a vacancy in a creative field such as architecture, fashion, marketing, or other, create a work portfolio.
+It will ensure you put your best foot forward by showcasing your skills and setting you apart from the rest of the candidates.

-Furthermore, it will give an idea to the recruiters about the tasks you can perform and accordingly negotiate with you.
+Furthermore, it will give recruiters an idea of the tasks you can perform and allow them to negotiate with you accordingly.

 Pre-Written Questions For The Interviewer

-Last but not least, if you have any questions about the job role or company, write them down and bring them along.
-It will show how willing you are to work.
-Moreover, it will save the interviewer’s time and allow you to learn everything before you join the company.
+Lastly, if you have any questions about the job role or company, write them down and bring them along.
+This will show how willing you are to work, save the interviewer’s time, and allow you to learn everything before you join the company.

 Some of the questions you should ask are: